Pressure Mounts as Car Finance Redress Debate Deepens Following FCA Consultation

 A mis-sold PCP car finance agreement often includes poor explanation of interest rates, hidden commission, unclear balloon payments and unrealistic mileage limits.
 Many customers only discover these issues years later because key details were never discussed at the point of sale.
 This guide explains the patterns behind mis-selling, the FCA’s findings on unfair arrangements and how to check whether your agreement shows similar signs.

-Car Finance Mis-Selling In 2025: Your Complete Guide To FCA Redress And Consumer Rights
+Car Finance Mis-Selling in 2026: Your Complete Guide to FCA Redress, PS26/3 and Consumer Rights

 © Claimsline Group Ltd 2025